COMSOC-Community/comsoc-website/docs/publications.md

 ## Published Books
 {: #books }

-The following books offer comprehensive views of either COMSOC as a whole or some major research topics.
-Check them up!
+The following books offer comprehensive overviews of either COMSOC as a whole or some major research topics within COMSOC.
+Have a look!

 ### Overview Books